GreyCorbel/admpwd-e-docs/AdmPwd.PS/Get-AdmPwdManagedAccountPassword.md

 ### AdmPwd.Types.PasswordInfo
 ### AdmPwd.Types.SecurePasswordInfo
 ## NOTES
 Caller needs to be delegated the permission to read password for given managed domain user account.
-If this permission is not granted, Access Denied error is returned
+If this permission is not granted, Access Denied error is returned.

 ## RELATED LINKS